Saison Style Beer in France: The Farmhouse Ale Making a Comeback

 - Focus on Local: There’s a strong emphasis on using French grains, hops, and even botanicals, giving the beers a unique regional identity.

-- Growing Popularity: Saisons are becoming a go-to choice for many beer drinkers looking for something flavorful and interesting, moving beyond the more common IPA or lager.
+- Growing Popularity: Saisons are becoming a go-to choice for many beer drinkers seeking something flavorful and interesting, moving beyond the more common IPA and lager.

-This revival isn’t just about making beer; it’s about reconnecting with a heritage and celebrating the unique character that French farmhouse ales can offer.
-It’s a trend I’m definitely happy to see continue.
+This revival isn’t just about making beer, it’s more like trying to reconnect with heritage and then really savor what makes French farmhouse ales so distinctive.
+Honestly it’s a trend I’m pretty glad to see keep going, you know.

 Crafting The Perfect Saison: Ingredients and Techniques